w3f/polkadot-wiki/docs/general/getting-started.md

 ## What can I do with my DOT?

 [DOT](../learn/learn-DOT.md) is the native token of the Polkadot Network.
-DOT can be used for transaction fees, staking, governance, acquisition of a parachain slot and for enabling several key functionalities on Polkadot.
+DOT can be used for transaction fees, staking, governance, acquisition of coretime and for enabling several key functionalities on Polkadot.
 See more information on [the Chain State Values page](./chain-state-values.md).